mickem/nscp/docs/docs/reference/windows/CheckEventLog.md

 Adding this will not do much since we don't have a filter yet but adding one is pretty simple as well so lets go ahead and do that.

 To make life simple we set the destination in this filter to "log" which means the information only ends up in the NSClient++ log file.
-Not very usefull in reality but very usefull when we are debuggning as it removes possible errors sources.
+Not very useful in reality but very useful when we are debuggning as it removes possible errors sources.

 **configuration:**
 ```